SupeRuier/awesome-active-learning/contents/MLAL.md

 ### Instance-label pair query

-- T[wo-dimensional active learning for image classification [2008, CVPR]](https://ieeexplore.ieee.org/abstract/document/4587383/):
+- [Two-dimensional active learning for image classification [2008, CVPR]](https://ieeexplore.ieee.org/abstract/document/4587383/):
   **2DAL**.
   Select sample-label pairs, rather than only samples, to minimize a multi-label Bayesian classification error bound.
   Propose a Kernelized Maximum Entropy Model (KMEM) to model label correlations.
   They showed that querying instance-label pairs is more effective.
   (143)
+- [Multi-Task Active Learning with Output Constraints [2010, AAAI]](https://www.aaai.org/ocs/index.php/AAAI/AAAI10/paper/viewPaper/1947):
+  Not like a conventional AL, it design a reward function to calculate VOI (value of information).
+  Each possible labeling assignment for a task is first propagated to all relevant tasks reachable through constraints and the reward (VOI) is measured over all relevant reachable tasks.
+  Generalize the entropy measure used in the classical single-task uncertainty sampling and also highlight the role of task inconsistency in multi-task active learning.
+  (51)
 - [Active query driven by uncertainty and diversity for incremental multi-label learning [2013, ICDM]](https://ieeexplore.ieee.org/abstract/document/6729601/):
   **AUDI**.
   Propose an incremental MLL model by combining label ranking with threshold learning, and avoid retraining from scratch after every query.